 The outside leg, also known as the power leg, benefits from automatic placement of new distributors not only from your recruiting efforts, but also from the recruiting efforts of your upline.
 This is known as spillover.

-Because the width of your organisation is limited to only two members on the frontline, any new members that you sign up will 'spillover' to available empty spaces in your downline's power leg.
+Because the width of your organization is limited to only two members on the frontline, any new members that you sign up will 'spillover' to available empty spaces in your downline's power leg.

-On the other hand the inside leg, also known as the profit/income leg, is filled only by personally sponsored distributors.
+distributors.
 In other words there can be no spillover into the profit leg.
-This is an important factor to keep in mind when building a network marketing organisation if your company uses the binary plan to pay commissions.
+This is an important factor to keep in mind when building a network marketing organization if your company uses the binary plan to pay commissions.

 Commission calculations in a binary plan are based on business volume points, not levels.
 The commission is based on a formula dependent upon business volume points in the left leg matching up with business volume points in the right leg.